What is Tokaj and what happens there?

 Today, the Hungarian state has one remaining holding, Grand Tokaj, which produces wines mainly from grapes purchased from mom-and-pop winegrowers.
 More recently, big-pocketed Hungarian businessmen like József Váradi, the CEO of Wizz Air, were also lured by the siren song of Tokaj, acquiring wineries as side projects.

-A couple of wineries have started to experiment with natural wines and other low-intervention contemporary products like the bubbly pét-nat.
-Dorka Homoky and Szóló, both of them small family wineries in the village of Tállya, put out unfiltered, unclarified wines with only a very small amount of added sulfites.
+Several wineries have started to experiment with natural wines and other contemporary products, such as the bubbly pét-nat.
+Dorka Homoky and Szóló, both of them small family wineries in the village of Tállya, put out unfiltered, unclarified dry furmint wines made with only a very small amount of added sulfites.

 Is Tokaj worth visiting?

 Absolutely.
 Despite a long history of winemaking, Tokaj isn’t nearly as popular as other historic wine regions like Bordeaux or Burgundy.
 Part of this is because Tokaj was hidden behind the Iron Curtain for decades, away from the Western world.
 But in the post-Communism present, this also means it has retained an unmistakable sense of place and it’s more approachable than tourist-heavy wine regions.

 If it wasn’t for the occasional state-of-the-art wineries that stand out from their surroundings, you’d think that time has stopped long ago in Tokaj.
 Softly rolling hills coated in vineyards connect Tokaj’s sleepy medieval villages, some of them tucked away in green valleys with less than a thousand residents.
 The pace of life is slow, visitors are few.
 You can feel as if you have the area all to yourself: A few birds of prey gliding above are the only creatures you’ll have to share the sunset vistas with from the top of Szent Tamás vineyard, one of the most valuable.